Healthy Homes Assessment Karori

 Home Assessments Karori for Rental Properties

-• Is the sub floor space protected and does it have a water barrier in place?
+• Is the sub floor space well-insulated?
+Is there a ground water barrier in place?

-• Is the ceiling insulation in need of topping up? need topping up or replacing?
+• Is the ceiling insulation in need of topping up? require topping up or replacing?

-• Do you think the heating system has sufficient capacity?
+• Do you think the heating system has enough capacity?

-• Does the water flow properly and is there draught stopping?
+• Does the water flow properly and is there draught-stopping?

-• Does the house have enough air circulation, including extractor fans?
+• Does the house have sufficient ventilation including extractor fans?

 home assessments for rental properties